-Personal leave can be used by employees other than summer students for employee's personal sick leave, family responsibility and/or bereavement leave, as defined by the ESA.
+Personal leave can be used by employees other than summer students for employee's personal sick leave illness, injury, and/or medical appointments.
+Personal leave can also be used for family responsibility, and/or bereavement leave, as defined by the ESA.
 SNC goes above and beyond the requirements of the unpaid leaves in the ESA and provides employees other than summer students up to 12 days of paid personal leave per calendar year, accrued on a pro-rated basis at a rate of 1.0 days per month worked.
 Paid personal leave days may be taken at any time, but if employment is terminated with a negative balance, any used but unearned paid personal leave days will be owed to SNC and may be deducted from the employee's final pay.
 Note that employees may be required to produce a satisfactory certificate from their treating physician for an absence due to illness/injury in excess of three days or if the absence is otherwise questioned by the SNC.